barbazul/1kfa/mod_guide_player.md

 #### The ONGOING tag

-When a character executes Use a Magic Item, they are considered to be "flowing magical energy" into the item.
+Upon triggering the Use a Magic Item move, a character "flows magical energy" into the item.
 Then the magical effects happen.

 Some magic effects happen immediately.

-Some magic effects persist even after you have finished flowing magical energy into the item. (eg, `_` of Light, Reaching `_`)
+Some magic effects persist even after the flow of magical energy into the item has ceased. (eg, `_` of Sensation)

-Some magical effects persist only if you continue to flow magical energy into the item.
+Some magic items have the ONGOING tag, and their effects persist only as long as magical energy flows into the item.
 It is up to the player to declare when their character ceases the flow of magical energy.
 If the flow of magical energy continues, they are not considered *idle* for the purposes of the Rest and Seek Help moves.